 |Deficiency of oxygen|

-Source: ProChoice Respiratory Protection Training Guide.
+Source: ProChoice Respiratory Protection Safety Guide.
 See guide for more detail.

 Two main types of RPE exist: those that purify (filter) air and those that supply air.

 In the case of filters for particulate and gas/vapour contaminants, it is important to match the class of filter to the hazard, as well as the level of contaminant in the environment.